 I’m a licensed school counselor that works with grades 9-12.
 I’m originally from Eau Claire, WI and moved to La Crosse, WI after high school to attend college.
 I received my bachelor’s degree from UW-La Crosse and completed my master’s degree in School Counseling from Winona State.
 When I’m not thinking about school or work I enjoy fishing, biking, golfing, watching movies and cheering on the Packers.

-This will be my sixth year as the school counselor at Dover-Eyota High School.
+This will be my seventh year as the school counselor at Dover-Eyota High School.
 In the past I’ve worked with students, K-12, in alternative school and public school settings.
 It’s through these experiences and enjoyment of working with students that I decided to become a School Counselor.
 What I love about my job is that I get to work with energetic youth that are passionate about pursuing future goals and I appreciate being a part of that process.
 It’s also my role to provide services for students if they are experiencing personal or social problems that they need assistance with.
 I’m more than happy to help students in any area of their lives, so please stop by and say hello!

 You can reach me at, or 507-545-2631 or direct line at 1-866-847-9863 ext.
 212

 The purpose of the DEHS school counseling program is to provide all students with the opportunity to expand their knowledge through growth in the academic, career, and social/emotional domains.
 In partnership with the community and fellow educators, the school counseling program will foster a respectful environment that encourages the development of well-rounded, high achieving citizens.